technofocus-pte/aistudio-end-to-end-baseline-architecture/README.md

 2. **Deploy AI Models and Embeddings**: Before proceeding, ensure that your AI models and embeddings are deployed and operational within your Azure AI services.
 These models are essential as they process and derive meaning from your indexed data.

-3. **Connect to AI Studio Hub**: Access your Azure AI Studio Hub and establish a connection.
-This is your gateway to leveraging the capabilities provided by Azure AI Studio.
+3. **Connect to AI Foundry Hub**: Access your Azure AI Foundry Hub and establish a connection.
+This is your gateway to leveraging the capabilities provided by Azure AI Foundry.

 4. **Create a new AI Search Connection**: Create a new connection using EntraID in the section Connections and select AI Search.

-5. **Create a New Project**: Within the AI Studio Hub, initiate a new project which will serve as the container for your AI applications and data.
+5. **Create a New Project**: Within the AI Foundry Hub, initiate a new project which will serve as the container for your AI applications and data.

 6. **Add Data through the Chat Section**: Navigate to the 'Chat' section of your project, and click on the tab 'Add Your Data (Preview)'.
-You can now choose to upload a new file or select an existing file from Azure AI Studio to include in your data index.
+You can now choose to upload a new file or select an existing file from Azure AI Foundry to include in your data index.
 We recommend that you add data to your storage account separately by using the Azure Portal, going into your storage account, creating a new container, and then uploading the data there.

 7. **Create a New Index**: After selecting or uploading your data, move forward by creating a new index.
 You'll be required to manually input essential information such as the Endpoint and API Key to proceed.
-This allows Azure AI Studio to interact with your data storage and indexing services.
+This allows Azure AI Foundry to interact with your data storage and indexing services.

-8. **Index Creation Jobs**: Upon configuring your index, Azure AI Studio will initiate Azure Machine Learning workspace jobs to process and build the index.
+8. **Index Creation Jobs**: Upon configuring your index, Azure AI Foundry will initiate Azure Machine Learning workspace jobs to process and build the index.
 This step may take a while, depending on the size and complexity of your data.

-9. **Test and Query in the Playground**: With the index created, return to the AI Studio Playground.
+9. **Test and Query in the Playground**: With the index created, return to the AI Foundry Playground.
 Here, you can start running queries, asking questions, and observing how your AI models utilize the newly indexed data to provide responses.

 By indexing your own data, you turn the Playground into a powerful tool not just for testing generic AI capabilities but for validating and improving your specific AI-driven applications.
-The integrated environment of Azure AI Studio simplifies this process, allowing you to focus on crafting the most engaging and intelligent experiences based on your unique datasets.
+The integrated environment of Azure AI Foundry simplifies this process, allowing you to focus on crafting the most engaging and intelligent experiences based on your unique datasets.

 ## Assistants